amnestywebsite/amnesty-death-penalty/README.md

 To set the application to Arabic, for example, add `?lang=ar` to the end of the url.

+### Language "hacks"

+1. Added a Chinese character after "since" using CSS (line 1315 - style.css).
+This hack solves an issue with a characrer and avoids messing with the data.

 ## iframe-resizer
 iframe-resizer is a way to embed an iframe whose aspect ratio changes at different screen widths.